Protect yourself

 • Create good passwords

-You can also use a password manager to help keep your accounts safe.
+You can also use a to help keep your accounts safe.

 How to create a good password